Les Petits Chats: 1960s to 1970s

-In 1971, Sadek Gallini and the group, The Cats had a single released on the Sono Cairo label, "La La Means I Love You" bw "With A Little Help From My Friends".
+In 1971, Sadek Gallini and the group, The Cats had a single released on the Sono Cairo label, "La La Means I Love You" b/w "With a Little Help from My Friends".
 Omar Khairat left Les Petits Chats that year.
 He pursued his own direction which included composing music for the cinema industry and also television.

 1980s to 2000s

 The group stopped performing in the 1980s but made a comeback in 2009.